millewave/db_flask_project/README.md

 # Database
 Please see [schema.sql](./song_store/schema.sql) for database schema.

 We have prepopulated more than one millons Spotify songs as well as hundreds of thousands of albums and artists.
-If you would like to utilize the data, please contact the authors to download the song_store.sqlite.
+If you would like to utilize the data, please contact the authors to download the song_store.sqlite into [instance](./instance/).

 # Main UX Pages
 Flask app run by default hosts the webpage at http://127.0.0.1:5000.
 Please navigate to it and enjoy.